GalobelWang/GalobelWang.github.io/_posts/2025-09-07-topics-in-algebraic-geometry-code.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: What is algebraic geometry code?
+  - name: Riemann-Roch theorem in algebraic geometry
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
-  - name: Algebraic geometry codes over rings
+  - name: Riemann-Roch theorem for codes
-  - name: Riemann-Roch theorem for codes and matroids
+  - name: Riemann-Roch theorem for matroids
+  - name: Riemann-Roch theorem in tropical geometry

 llm-instructions: |
   I am using the Chirpy theme in Jekyll.